 David: What kind of applications are the hardest to make decisions about?

-David: You refer to a budget for financial aid.
+David: You referred to a budget for financial aid.
 Can you explain what that means?

 David: What's this number like?
-Are we talking a couple hundred thousand dollars, a couple million?
+Are we talking a couple hundred dollars, a couple million?

 Selene: It depends on the school and the program.

 David: Got it.
 And how do you decide who gets these merit scholarships?

 Selene: The admissions committee has a strategy, a plan at the beginning of the cycle, and then you sort of adjust as you go along.
 I think the first deposit deadline tells you a lot about how that year is going to play out.